Cathedral of St. John the Divine: Poets' Corner

 The Poets' Corner, inspired by a similar corner at Westminster Abbey, is located in the Arts Bay, on the nave's northern side.
 It was dedicated in 1985, with Emily Dickinson, Washington Irving, and Walt Whitman being the first poets to be inducted as part of the tradition.
 The Poets' Corner consists of a poet-in-residence, hired for a five-year term, who in turn appoints electors on staggered terms.
 The poets-in-residence and electors have included 17 United States Poet Laureates.
 The electors then vote on choices for honorees, whose names are carved into blocks in the Poets' Corner; subsequent honorees have included Edgar Allan Poe, T. S. Eliot, William Faulkner, and William Carlos Williams.
-The electors' choices can be overturned, as occurred in 1999, when the Very Reverend Harry Pritchett vetoed Ezra Pound's inclusion because of Pound's anti-Semitic statements during World War II.
+The electors' choices can be overturned, as occurred in 1999, when the cathedral's dean, the Very Reverend Harry Pritchett, vetoed Ezra Pound's inclusion because of Pound's anti-Semitic statements during World War II.